rwaldron/tc39-notes/es7/2017-01/jan-26.md

 DE: comma declarations could totally be dropped to deal with these issues.

 DE: Fields would be added after super.
 We talked about maybe you should create the instance with all the fields in them up front already added regardless if they are public or private and then fill them in.
 IN this model whatever the upser constructor returns, that is what gets added as properties or as private state, it gets added to that thing.

-The last part of the semantics is that the scope is similar to the scope for a separate method except there is an early error if you include arguments.
-If you include arguments you get an empty arguments object... the rationale for making it like amethod is because we want stuff like this and super property access to be possible.
+DE: The last part of the semantics is that the scope is similar to the scope for a separate method except there is an early error if you include arguments.
+In a previous version, if you include arguments you get an empty arguments object, as you'd have for a method called with no arguments.
+The rationale for making it like a method is because we want stuff like `this` and super property access to be possible.
 Methods have all that stuff and this is good model.
-I was at some point we would want a runtime error <unable to keep up>
+I was at some point I was thinking we would want a runtime error, but AK pointed out that an early error would be analogous to the errors for new.target.

-AWB: For built-ins or host objects that want built-in like performance, it's still possible for all the really priv fields to be allocated as part of the C struct that...
+AWB: For built-ins or host objects that want built-in like performance, it's still possible for all the really private fields to be allocated as part of the C struct with fixed offsets.

-[bikeshedding]
+DE: Yes, that's how it should work for base classes.
+Only for derived classes is the position is more dynamic, and that was the result of this proposal's attempt to maintain the properties I was talking about.
+However, if you don't do anything strange like dynamically modify the prototype chain or use the super return trick, maps should be stable and ICs/dynamic compilation should do a good job on field access.

-[set vs. define]
+(Set vs. Define)

-WH: It needs to be define.
+WH: It needs to be Define.
 Set cannot work for const and such.

 JM: There are pros/cons both ways: Users might expect to be able to call a superclass's setter by putting a field declaration in a subclass.